Vermont Cannabis Laws & Dispensary Compliance Guide

 Purchase Limits

-- No more than one ounce or equivalent
+- No more than 2 ounces or equivalent (effective July 1, 2026)

 - No more than 2 ounces or equivalent